John and Mollie Byrnes Thank Hospitals for Decades of Excellent Care

 “We believe in community hospitals,” said Mollie.
 “We found that when we first moved here, we were so busy we didn’t have time to go for our annual physicals in Boston.
 We now have a primary care doctor at Addison Gilbert, and found we receive care that is as good as what we got in bigger hospitals, but without the traffic jams.”

 When John made an emergency visit to Addison Gilbert for the treatment of a previously undiagnosed heart problem, he and Mollie were so happy with his care that they decided to give a $150,000 challenge grant to the hospital’s cardiology suite in 2015.
 “As the residents get older on Cape Ann, there’s a great need for cardiology care here,” John said.
 His cardiologist, Michael Arsenian, MD, also treated John’s parents.
 “He’s a star,” John said.

-Now, through the Peter and Elizabeth Tower Foundation, they have given an additional key leadership gift of $625,000.
+Now they have given an additional key leadership gift of $625,000.
 Of these funds, $500,000 will be used for capital improvements at Beverly and Addison Gilbert hospitals, and another $125,000 for cancer operations at both hospitals (split between the Beverly Hospital Center for Cancer Care and the Gortons Specialty and Cancer Care Center at Addison Gilbert).

 Gift bolsters award-winning care, close to home